 An MES needs to allow a company to evolve, grow and innovate.
 Legacy MES systems that have been severely customized over time make upgrades, integration, backwards compatibility, and future-proofing much more difficult.
 A system that has highly flexible configuration and allows for extension of core functionality is needed.

-The reasons to switch range from supporting digital transformation initiatives and meeting customer needs to needs to accommodate new technologies in production and products.
-Understand how this replacement can forward your business’
+The reasons to switch range from supporting digital transformation initiatives and meeting customer needs to accommodate new technologies in production and products.

-There is no single “best practice” approach to migrating from an older MES to a new one.
-The decision of which migration strategy to use is driven primarily by three factors that must be weighted depending on the levels of interdependence, automation and downtime impact.
+There is no single approach to migrating from a legacy MES to a new one and the strategy is driven primarily by three factors that must be weighted depending on the levels of interdependence, automation and downtime impact.